linhmai19/capstone_project/README.md

   * Cleaned dataset for the New York Times Bestseller list: <a href="https://github.com/linhmai19/capstone_project/blob/master/cleaned_books.csv">cleaned_books.csv</a>
   * Dataset from Goodreads API: <a href="https://github.com/linhmai19/capstone_project/blob/master/review_stats.csv">review_stats.csv</a>
   * Further cleaning and merging the two datasets into one dataframe: <a href="https://github.com/linhmai19/capstone_project/blob/master/merge_data.csv">merge_data.csv</a>
+  * Further cleaning the original dataset for modeling and comparation with the merged dateset: <a href="https://github.com/linhmai19/capstone_project/blob/master/cleaned_books_modeling.csv">cleaned_books_modeling.csv</a>

 ### 3) Exploring or EDA